hinell/files-stream/readme.md

 # Files stream

 The Io.js and Node.js module for concatenation files on fly.
-Predominantly for textual the files' formats.
+Basically for the textual files's formats only.

 |What's here?| [INSTALL](#installation) | [USAGE](#example-usage) | [API](#api) |[TESTS](#testing)|